gensx-inc/gensx/website/home/_posts/gensx-cloud.md

 Dashboard: https://app.gensx.com/your-org/your-project/default/workflows
 ```

-And we can run our talk to our agent from the CLI:
+And we can run our agent from the CLI:

 ```console
 $ gensx run ChatAgent \